Zedge Introduces 'NFTs Made Ea - GuruFocus.com

-NEW YORK, NY / ACCESSWIRE / August 4, 2022 / Zedge, Inc. (NYSE American:ZDGE), a leader in building marketplaces and games around digital content that enable self-expression, today announced that version 2.0 of 'NFTs Made Easy' will go live on Monday August 8, 2022 in conjunction with Micha Klein, the 2021 NYC Digital NFT Artist of the Year.
+NEW YORK, NY / ACCESSWIRE / August 4, 2022 / Zedge, Inc. (NYSE AMERICAN:ZDGE), a leader in building marketplaces and games around digital content that enable self-expression, today introduced version 2.0 of ‘NFTs Made Easy', in conjunction with Micha Klein, the 2021 NYC Digital NFT Artist of the Year.

 "I'm excited for Zedge to partner with the creator of the Crypto Pills NFTs collection, Micha Klein, in introducing the next phase of Zedge's ‘NFTs Made Easy' offering," said Jonathan Reich, CEO of Zedge.
 "Artists can now sell limited and numbered editions of up to 100 of their original NFTs.
 This allows for broader ownership and enables each NFT to retain its value over time.
 In addition, we are also allowing artists to mint static wallpapers which is particularly exciting in light of the potential to expand our artist community and make our marketplace accessible to GuruShots' players."